 - Obtain the appropriate licenses and permits you need to operate within your industry.

-- Apply for an employer identification number (EIN) [Apply for EIN Now].
+- Apply for an employer identification number (EIN).

 - Apply for any other tax identification numbers required by your state and/or local government offices.
 You will need these for your payroll tax remittance as well as workers compensation, unemployment insurance, and so on.

-To make it even easier for you to decide which is best for you, we have created an easy to use ‘help me choose entity‘ free tool.
+To make it easier for you to decide which is best for you, we have created a free ‘help me choose entity‘ tool.
 It asks you some short questions and will tell you which type you should choose – in less than a few minutes.